EmptyDot/magic-square/README.md

 ### Checking if the square is valid
 Finally, when we have two valid arrays that are filled with numbers,
-we can check equations (4) and (5) and if they equal n, then we have a valid magic square.
+we can check equations (4) and (5) and if they evaluate to True, then we have a valid magic square.